Post Office in Japanese // 30 Essential Words

 - Do you have an English-speaking employee?

-Let’s check out a few more questions that could be useful:
+Let’s see a few more questions that could be useful:

-Getting around the post office in Korean requires some specific words, and you need to be sure to learn them correctly for the next time you wish to send something.
+The post office in Japanese requires some specific words, and you need to make sure to learn them correctly for next time you wish to send something.

 We’ve got a quick fire quiz for you, let us know your results in the comments!